Professor - Musicology

 In addition to his work as a scholar, Stimeling has also been quite active in service to the profession and the state of West Virginia.
 He served as a Senior Editor for The Grove Dictionary of American Music, 2nd ed.
 (Oxford University Press, 2013), and he current serves as the book review editor for the Journal of the Society for American Music and as series editor for West Virginia University Press’s “Sounding Appalachia” series.
-He also serves on the board of the West Virginia Music Hall of Fame.
+He also served on the board of the West Virginia Music Hall of Fame.

 Prior to joining the faculty of WVU, he served on the faculty of Millikin University.